DataDog/documentation/content/integrations/statsd.md

 This Agent check monitors the availability and uptime of non-Datadog StatsD servers.
 It also tracks the rate StatsD servers are receiving metrics.

 This check does NOT forward application metrics from StatsD servers to Datadog.
-See [that metrics guide] to learn how to do that.

 # Configuration